B-Benja/Bens_Zotero/docs/index.md

 # Zoter-what?

 Zotero is an open-source bibliography and citation manager.
-It makes collecting, storing and organizing literature easier, supports exporting citations to Latex or Word, and offers many more handy features.
+It makes collecting, storing, and organizing literature easier, supports exporting citations to Latex or Word, and offers many more handy features.

 The following text demonstrates how to use Zotero (more precisely, how **_I_** use it) and introduces some useful tweaks and plugins to improve quality of life.
 Do not get discouraged by the wall of text.
 After getting the hang of it, Zotero saves time and will make your (research) life more manageable.

 ![](images/zotero.png)